Saltillo Affair: Before the World Cup

 Hours before leaving Portugal on 10 May, Veloso tested positive for Primobolan, an anabolic steroid.
 This led to initial tensions between players, the FPF, and Benfica, Veloso's club, between claims of innocence and accusations of improper player care, woke Fernando Bandeirinha at 2 o'clock in the morning and rushed him to the airport as a substitute.

 After a questionable decision about the air trip to Mexico (it was decided that instead of flying directly to Mexico City, the team should travel via Frankfurt and Dallas), on arrival it was clear that the Portuguese organisation cared too much about altitude training, neglecting other aspects.
 The hotel, although suitable, had no safety measures, which meant it was often crowded with national and foreign reporters; the training field was sloping and poorly prepared; and local amateur teams were invited for preparation matches.

 Presented as a peaceful city, Saltillo proved to be anything but that.
-As the city was close to Laredo, Texas, in the United States, many players wanted to use their days off to shop there.
+Reports suggested players were interested in shopping in nearby Laredo, Texas, in the United States, during their time off.
 A local organisation delegate (grandson of a politician, known for being a small-time con artist) offered to go there and purchase the goods for the Portuguese, but after helping himself to the money, never returned.

-A game that was staged against a team composed of local workers (presented as a "good challenge" by the Mexican authorities) ended in a comical display where Diamantino even conducted an interview during the match while playing.
+A game that was staged against a team composed of local workers (presented as a "good challenge" by the Mexican authorities) ended in a comical display where Diamantino reportedly participated in an interview during a match.
 Chile was willing to play, but the fee they asked was not met by Portuguese federation delegates.
 Rumours that the players were "jumping the fence" broke in Portugal, which led to their wives flooding the telephone lines for clarification on the issue.
-By then, the authority of Amândio de Carvalho, vice-president of the Portuguese Football Federation was undermined, and president Silva Resende refused to leave Mexico City.
+By then, the authority of Amândio de Carvalho, vice-president of the Portuguese Football Federation faced challenges in maintaining control within the team, and president Silva Resende refused to leave Mexico City.

 While the first days increased the tension between the elements of the national team, the worst was yet to come.
-The players first threatened to strike unless the prizes were increased, beginning a war of press releases between them and the federation.
+Reports indicate that players considered striking over disputes regarding prize allocations, beginning a war of press releases between them and the federation.
 On 25 May the players dropped the bomb, refusing to play in a preparation match and further matches unless the situation was dealt with.
-The protest backfired, as in Portugal nobody stood with the players (press, fans and club directors included) and the international press tagged the incident as "ridiculous", but still took sides with the players due to the situations described by the players, which included being forced to advertise certain products (Adidas and a local brand of beer) without being paid.
+The protest led to widespread criticism from the Portuguese press, fans, club directors and the international press tagged the incident as "ridiculous", but still took sides with the players due to the situations described by the players, which included being forced to advertise certain products (Adidas and a local brand of beer) without being paid.